Train your customer service representatives to identify emotions, empathize, and connect.

 Your customer service agents are the face of your brand, whether they’re sitting in a call center or standing in a brick and mortar store.
 So your ability to establish true customer relationships is largely dependent on how you equip your team.
 Instead of only giving your call center employees a playbook to follow when customers call, focus on also teaching them to identify the emotions customers may be feeling and how to use verbiage that conveys empathy.
 Then, empower them to provide solutions that will satisfy the customer and be good ambassadors to your brand.

 When it comes to your in-store employees, training is just as important.
 Teach them how to find out what’s really driving a customer’s purchase, and how they can provide value to that person.
 If your salesperson can use conversation to determine motivation, the customer will have a better experience (and may even ending up buying more).

 Also, don’t shy away from training call center agents at the same time as in-store agents.
-Handling all of the training congruently can help keep your messaging, vibe and brand consistent for customers.
+Handling all of the training congruently can help keep your messaging, vibe, and brand consistency for customers.
 It’s a great way to ensure all your channels deliver a consistent message and feel.

 Regardless of the channel, have real human interactions.

-Digital communication technology is a wonderful thing, and has advanced the way in which we can reach customers and solve their problems.
-But it can also morph into something alienating, if we’re not intentional about how it’s used.
-Instead of bridging connection, it can create distance and misunderstandings.
+Digital communication technology is a wonderful thing and has advanced the way in which we can reach customers and solve their problems.
+But it can also morph into something alienating if we’re not intentional about how it’s used.
+Instead of bridging connections, it can create distance and misunderstandings.